 Version A.01.00.
 This utility will transfer the memory trace for any active measurement to a data trace on channel 31.
 This will allow the user to perform operations on the trace that cannot be done when it only existed in memory; such as format, scale, print, transform, etc. Once transferred, channel 31 will be in hold mode; triggering a sweep will erase the trace.
 For simplicity, it is recommended that this be called via a macro.
 There is no user interface; execution is immediate.
 If no memory trace exists, no error is reported, but the resulting data trace will be at -200dB.
 Download this small executable and place it in any convenient location on the PNA.
 For Firmware Rev 6.00 or above.

-Version A.01.00.
+Version A.01.02.
+Now works on B models.
 This utility will cycle all sections of all attenuators 5 times each.
 This is mostly useful on older units that can develop stuck sections if the attenuator is not used occasionally.
 Newer units (PNA-X) automatically do this upon application startup.
 While this 3-5 second exercise can be executed manually, it is mostly designed to be automatically called via the macro commands.
-When call by this method you can also add the command line switch of "/L xx" where xx is the number of cycles to be performed; the default value is 5.
+When called by this method you can also add the command line switch of "/L xx" where xx is the number of cycles to be performed; the default value is 5.
 The program will preset the instrument, so don't call it if you have any power sensitive devices connected!
 Download this small executable and place it in any convenient location on the PNA.

 PNA Band Structure Readout